 ) ENGINE=InnoDB AUTO_INCREMENT=8 DEFAULT CHARSET=utf8mb4

-utf8mb4is a variable-length encoder that stores characters in 1 - 4 bytes.
+is a variable-length encoder that stores characters in 1 - 4 bytes.
 Encode is a way of converting one thing to the other, Words and sentences in text are created from characters.
-Examples of characters include the English letter Aor a dollar sign $.
+Examples of characters include the English letter A

 Characters that are needed for a specific purpose are grouped into a character set.
 Each character is associated with a number, called a code point.